jonh-github/aws-codepipeline-java-example/README_AWS.md

 Navigate to the `spring-rest-example` ECS service via the web UI.

-From Clusters, choose cluster: `spring-rest-example`.
+From Clusters, choose cluster: `spring-rest-example`

 In the service table, choose: `spring-rest-example`